Current Market Trends

 Slovakia has excellent market opportunities in the fields of sophisticated health technologies and equipment, dental care equipment and many other devices that increase efficiency and reduce occupancy rates in hospitals.

 Despite the debts in hospitals, one of the main priorities is their modernization.
-The Ministry of Health has already allocated EUR 153 million (USD 162 million) to help forty-four hospitals out of which twelve are State run, eight are run by regional governments, one is run by Kežmarok city, five are nonprofit organizations and the rest are private entities.
+In 2017, Ministry of Health has already allocated EUR 153 million (USD 173 million) to help forty-four hospitals out of which twelve are State-run, eight are run by regional governments, one is run by Kežmarok city, five are nonprofit organizations and the rest are private entities.
 The call for the renovation and modernization of hospitals is divided into two rounds.
-The first round has been issued in May 2017 in the amount of EUR 70 million (USD 74 million).
+The first round has been issued in May 2017 in the amount of EUR 70 million (USD 79 million).
 The second round is expected to be issued in 2018.
-By 2020, there are EUR 278 million (USD 295 million) available for drawing.
+By 2020, there are EUR 278 million (USD 314 million) available for drawing.
 The full listing of eligible requestors can be found here.
 Massive investments into Slovak hospitals were reconfirmed in 2018 by the current Prime Minister though the amount has not been publicly disclosed.

-Please see Slovak State Institute for Drug Control for Slovakia’s potential registration specifics beyond European Union registration regulations and laws http://www.sukl.sk/en/registration-of-medicinal-product/scope-of-activities?page_id=4014.
+Please see Slovak State Institute for Drug Control for Slovakia’s potential registration specifics beyond European Union registration regulations and laws.

-The health care debt remains a key concern in the Slovak health system.
-In February 2013, the maturity of supplier-consumer invoices was set by law to 60 days and in public sector to 30 days.
+In February 2013, the maturity of supplier-consumer invoices was set by law to 60 days and in the public sector to 30 days.
 In reality, hospitals fail to observe the law and the average maturity is 330 days.
-Based on publicly available data from 2017, some invoices were already 670 days overdue (versus 615 days in 2015).
-The factors which contribute to the situation that Slovak hospitals constantly increase debts are mainly strong connections between hospitals and government and low number of private investors.
+Based on publicly available data from 2017, some invoices were already 670 days overdue.
+The factors contributing to Slovak hospitals constantly increasing debts are mainly strong connections between hospitals and government and a low number of private investors.

 Medical device or pharmaceuticals importers may sometimes have problems in obtaining approval to be placed on insurance reimbursement lists – something that is also a challenge in other Central and Eastern European countries.
 If a product is not included on the reimbursement scheme paid by insurance companies, the market for the product is limited.
 Catalogue of reimbursed operations, medical aids and pharmaceuticals is reevaluated every three months.
-Drug categorization takes place on monthly basis, on the first day.
-List of categorized medicines can be viewed: http://www.health.gov.sk/?zoznam-kategorizovanych-liekov .
-Drug price referencing is executed twice yearly and influences almost ¼ out of 4,500 drugs.
-More on categorized medical aids can be viewed http://www.health.gov.sk/?zoznam-kategorizovanych-zdravotnickych-pomocok.
+Drug categorization takes place on monthly basis, on the first day of the month.
+List of categorized medicines can be viewed here.
+Drug price referencing is executed twice yearly.
+More on categorized medical aids can be viewed here.

 Slovak healthcare has been struggling with doctors’ shortage in the rural areas and overall insufficient numbers of nurses.
-Based on the OECD Health Policy in Slovak Republic published in March 2017, Slovakia has a declining number of nurses as many retire or leave to work abroad (Slovak Chamber of Nurses and Midwives resource claims that more than 400 nurses left to work abroad within the last five years) while the younger generation is not interested in entering this sector due to low pay (current monthly salary is dependent on specialization and years worked, and ranges from EUR 695 (USD 737) to EUR 824 (USD 873)) or due to the workload (in some areas one nurse is responsible for thirty patients).
-The Minister of Health’s idea to switch from grade/years worked pay to performance pay has not yet been set by law.
-There are 5.8 Slovak nurses per 1000 inhabitants while the OECD average is 9.1.
+Based on the latest OECD Health Policy in Slovak Republic published in March 2017, Slovakia has a declining number of nurses as many retire or leave to work abroad (Slovak Chamber of Nurses and Midwives resource claims that more than 400 nurses left to work abroad within the last five years) while the younger generation is not interested in this profession due to low monthly pay (a nurse with MSN and a five year experience at a State hospital is paid EUR 912 (USD 1,031).
+In some areas one nurse is responsible for thirty patients.
+The Ministry of Health’s idea to switch from grade/worked years pay to performance pay hasn’t been yet set by law.
+There are 5.8 Slovak nurses per 1,000 inhabitants while the OECD average is 9.1.
 According to the Slovak Chamber of Nurses and Midwives, Slovakia is short by 12,000 nurses.
-The Ministry of Health claims however the number calculated with OECD methodology is only 1,925 nurses.
+However, the Ministry of Health claims the number calculated with OECD methodology is only 1,925 nurses.